-III.A.1.b) Prerequisite Post-Graduate Clinical Education

-III.A.1.b).(1) To be eligible for appointment to a 24-month educational program, an individual must have completed a urology residency program that satisfies the requirements in III.A.1.

-III.A.1.b).(2)

-To be eligible for appointment to a 36-month educational program, an individual must have completed an obstetrics and gynecology or urology residency program that satisfies the requirements in III.A.1.
-(Core)

-III.A.1.c) Fellow Eligibility Exception

-The Review Committee for Obstetrics and Gynecology and Urology will allow the following exception to the fellowship eligibility requirements:

-III.A.1.c).(1)

-An ACGME-accredited fellowship program may accept

-an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: ${\left(\text{Core}\right)}$ fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

-III.A.1.c).(1).(a) evaluation by the program director and

-III.A.1.c).(1).(b) review and approval of the applicant's

-exceptional qualifications by the GMEC; and,

-III.A.1.c).(1).(c) verification of Educational Commission for certification.
-(Core)

-Foreign Medical Graduates (ECFMG)

-III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical matriculation.
-(Core)

-Competency Committee within 12 weeks of
+III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a residency in otolaryngology - head and neck surgery in a program that satisfies the requirements in III.A.1. ^(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Otolaryngology - Head and Neck Surgery will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)